IN A NUTSHELL

 Effective treatment can reduce the amount of HIV in a person’s blood to such a low level that transmission becomes unlikely.
 Getting more people on treatment earlier has the potential to dramatically reduce new HIV infections.

 In addition to increasing the frequency of HIV testing, and starting treatment early if we are HIV positive, the final element in the Ending HIV formula is staying safe.
-We need to continue to stay safe – primarily through using condoms but also through other risk reduction strategies if condoms aren’t an option.
+We need to continue to stay safe by choosing to use either condoms, PrEP or undetectable viral load.

 BE PART OF IT